 The event was set for Sunday at Buenaventura Golf Course, which I had never played (though I had been to a wedding there many years ago).
 I also happen to have some family that lives in nearby Ojai, so I figured it was a good opportunity to visit with them and make another little weekend golf trip out of it.

 The conditions were very nice from tee to green.
-The grass is pretty green, fairways are very good surface to hit from and greens were consistent speeds—running medium fast.
-In the morning, the greens were still pretty soft, as well, so very receptive on approach shots.
+The grass was pretty green.
+The fairways had very good surface to hit from and greens were consistent speeds—running medium fast.
+In the morning, the greens were still pretty soft, as well, so they were very receptive on approach shots.
 There were a number of little ground-under-repair areas in the fairways all marked off, which shows the course is doing its best to help any bad spots recover.

 Overall, a pretty nice course and a good change of pace with the links design elements.
 Seemed a little expensive for what it is ($59 to walk on a Saturday, and it is a nice easy course to walk).
 Not bad, but there are other places I’d rather play for the price.

 Most of the holes at Olivas have adirondack chairs instead of benches by the tee boxes.
 Kind of their signature thing here.